Semyonov

 06

-Learn all about Khokhloma Painting at the Zolotaya Khokhloma Museum and Tourist Centre
+Learn all about Khokhloma painting at the Golden Khokhloma Museum and Tourist Center

-Khokhloma is everywhere in Semyonov, but the maximum concentration is here, and this is the largest modern museum of folk art wooden products in Russia, no less!
-It is here that one of the country’s largest collections of objects from the second half of the 19th century to the first half of the 20th century is on show, with a variety of ornaments and unique colouring technology.
-For example, you can see the very rare green Khokhloma decorated with lilies of the valley, created especially for the singer Lyudmila Zykina, and in Royal Room you will find a unique set of 240 objects taking centre stage, each product of which is crowned with the coat of arms of Russia, and decorated with elements of hand sculptural carving.
+Khokhloma is everywhere in Semyonov, but the maximum concentration of it is here, in the largest modern museum of folk wooden arts in Russia!
+The exposition has one of the country’s largest collections of items made from the second half of the XIX century to the first half of the XX century displaying a variety of ornaments and unique painting technology.
+For example, you can see the very rare green Khokhloma decorated with lilies of the valley, created especially for the singer Lyudmila Zykina.
+The central place of the Royal Room exposition is taken by the unique set of 240 items, and each item is crowned with the Russian coat of arms and decorated with elements of hand sculptural carving.

 07